 We needed to get back on the road before it got dark and it was a couple more hours to our final destination – Merida.

-Which brings us to the next little short story from our trip – I’ll title this one “The Great Search”.
+The next little short story from our trip – “The Great Search”

-Here is where the license plate fiasco resurfaced.
+Here is where the Tulum license plate fiasco resurfaced.

 That was all well and good, but we would now be searched for drugs.
 Bags opened.
 Pockets emptied.
 We stood on the side of the highway and waited patiently while our stuff was inspected.
 I was quick to show them my small bottle of mezcal that I purchased in Valladolid which they gave me the thumbs up for – I was relieved they didn’t want us to relinquish it!